Apnea of Prematurity

 • Cardiorespiratory monitoring

-• Other causes (eg, hypoglycemia, sepsis, intracranial hemorrhage) ruled out
+• Other causes (eg, hypoglycemia, sepsis, intracranial hemorrhage) excluded

-Although frequently attributable to immature respiratory control mechanisms, apnea in preterm infants can be a sign of infectious, metabolic, thermoregulatory, respiratory, cardiac, or CNS dysfunction.
-Thorough history, physical assessment, and, when necessary, testing should be done before accepting prematurity as the cause of apnea.
-Gastroesophageal reflux disease (GERD Gastroesophageal Reflux in Infants Gastroesophageal reflux is the movement of gastric contents into the esophagus.
-It may be physiologic or pathologic.
-When pathologic, it is also known as gastroesophageal reflux disease (GERD)... read more ) is no longer thought to cause apnea in preterm infants, so the presence of GERD should not be considered an explanation for apneic episodes nor should treatment for GERD be started because of apnea of prematurity.
+Although frequently attributable to immature respiratory control mechanisms, apnea in preterm infants can be a sign of infectious, metabolic, thermoregulatory, respiratory, cardiac, or central nervous system dysfunction.
+Thorough history, physical assessment, and, when necessary, testing should be performed before accepting prematurity as the cause of apnea.
+Gastroesophageal reflux disease (GERD) has not been found to cause apnea in preterm infants, so the presence of GERD should not be considered an explanation for apneic episodes nor should treatment for GERD be started because of apnea of prematurity (1, 2).

-Diagnosis of apnea usually is made by visual observation or by use of impedance-type cardiorespiratory monitors used continuously during assessment and ongoing care of preterm infants.
+Diagnosis of apnea usually is made by visual observation or with cardiorespiratory monitors used continuously during assessment and ongoing care of preterm infants.

 Treatment of Apnea of Prematurity